New Hampshire Retaliation Lawyers

-NH Retaliation – Retaliation happens frequently in New Hampshire.
+Retaliation happens frequently in New Hampshire.
 According to the Equal Employment Opportunity Commission, there were almost 26,000 complaints of retaliation discrimination in the United States for 2008.
-Our NH retaliation lawyers want to successfully resolve your claim.
+Our New Hampshire retaliation lawyers want to successfully resolve your claim.

 Employers retaliate against employees for a variety of actions from complaining about unlawful discrimination to making safety complaints, reporting illegal conduct to demanding overtime pay.
-Retaliation can result in demotion, harassment or even termination.
+Retaliation can result in demotion, harassment, or even termination.
 You should not have to suffer workplace retaliation for protecting your rights.
+Douglas, Leonard & Garvey, P.C. can help you.

-Our NH retaliation lawyers handle all aspects of retaliation claims.
-An employer may not fire, demote, harass or otherwise “retaliate” against an individual for filing a charge of discrimination, participating in a discrimination proceeding, or otherwise opposing discrimination.
+An employer may not fire, demote, harass, or otherwise “retaliate” against an individual for filing a charge of discrimination, participating in a discrimination proceeding, or otherwise opposing discrimination.
 The same laws that prohibit discrimination based on race, color, sex, religion, national origin, and disability prohibit retaliation against individuals who oppose unlawful discrimination or participate in an employment discrimination proceeding.

 Retaliation- related protection occurs when an employer takes an adverse action against an individual because he or she engaged in a protected activity.

-Other actions affecting employment such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance, and
+- Other actions affecting employment such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance

 Employees are protected if they have opposed unlawful practices, participated in proceedings, or requested accommodations related to employment discrimination based on race, color, sex, religion, national origin, age, or disability.
 Individuals who have a close association with someone who has engaged in such protected activity also are covered individuals.
 For example, it is illegal to terminate an employee because his spouse participated in employment discrimination litigation.